glennmatlin/FIFE_manuscript/wopr/content/05_results.typ

 #import "../config.typ":num_papers
 = Ontology of Wargames
-The spectrum between creative wargames and analytical wargames ((Choose one:
+The spectrum between creative wargames and analytical wargames conflates the player and the adjudicator.
-- is incomplete because it does not consider the fact that the adjudicator can also have varying degrees of constrained or creative decision-making
-- conflates the player and the adjudicator.))
 As we argue below, considering the analytical versus creative nature of the players separate from that of the adjudicator helps us understand the space of games with respect to AI approaches.

 ((Justifying the need to consider players and adjudicators independently.
 It's actually a bit challenging, because increased linguistic flexibility on the player side seems to require increased linguistic flexibility, so I need to find counter examples.))